-OE 1 Open Textbooks
+Open Textbooks

-Back to the Section 1
+Back to the Repository content

 Equity via Open Licensing: By providing free access to high-quality educational resources, open textbooks promote educational equity, ensuring that all students, regardless of their financial situation, have access to the materials they need for their studies at the cost of an internet connection.
 Creative Commons licenses allow users to freely use, share, and adapt OER content while respecting the authors’ rights.